 Sustainability

-When you make a purchase at Soot & Cinders, a portion of the proceeds goes toward eco-projects around the world.
-Currently, your purchase plants a tree in Kenya.
+When you make a purchase at Soot & Cinders, a portion of the proceeds supports eco-projects around the world.

 Sustainably Sourced Wood

-All wood is purchased from Ocooch Hardwoods, a small family-run business in the United States.
+All wood used in jewelry production is purchased from Ocooch Hardwoods, a small family-run business in the United States.
 Not only is their wood sustainably sourced, they aim to be a zero-waste company with programs in place to make use of the wood waste they generate.

 You can read more about their policies on Ocooch Hardwoods' sustainability page.